What is a Rhinoplasty?

 Contact us media

-Dr. Graw uses your own tissue, such as ear cartilage, rib cartilage, or fascia, to construct your nose.
+Dr. Graw constructs your nose using your own tissue, such as ear cartilage, rib cartilage, or fascia.
 Many other facial plastic surgeons use cadaver cartilage or silicone implants, which risk falling apart over time and can lead to infection.
 They use these techniques because they shorten surgery time and because they have not been adequately trained in autologous grafting techniques.
 The “using your own tissue” approach ensures the integrity of the nose and limits the need for future revision.

 Banner media